simmone/rust-simple-svg/README.md

 ## Getting Started

-This library's target is to generate combined shapes progmatically.
+This library's target is to generate combined shapes programlly.

 ## Usage